jesseduffield/lazygit/docs/Config.md

 ## Struggling to see selected line

-If you struggle to see the selected line I recomment using the reverse attribute on selected lines like so:
+If you struggle to see the selected line I recommend using the reverse attribute on selected lines like so:

 ```yaml
   gui: